How does solar energy work?

 - Determine the location of the inverter(s) and integration into the building’s electrical system.

-SkyFire will provide preliminary ballpark cost, energy production, and an economic analysis specific to your home/building through email as a first step.
-We would be pleased to provide a free and comprehensive site assessment after this initial step.
+As a first step, SkyFire will provide preliminary ballpark cost, energy production, and an economic analysis specific to your home/building through email.
+We would be pleased to provide a comprehensive site assessment after this initial step.
 For new construction residential and commercial projects, SkyFire can provide a design and quote directly from the drawings for the building. – Contact us to get started today!

 What is the residential solar installation process like from start to finish?